danielhusar/frontdev-workflow/README.md

 	grunt test

 ***
-Create the screenshots of every page in 3 resolutuins within screenhshot directory, this will take a while, but you will have after the screenshots of whole app in all covered resolutions
+Create the screenshots of every page in 3 resolutuins within screenhshot directory, this will take a while, but you will have after the screenshots of whole app in all covered resolutions.
+You will need to have phantom.js installed. (brew update && brew install phantomjs)

 	grunt screens